XPRIT Kick Scooter (6.5" wheels) Review

 Power

-This bimodal metric is a reckoning of hill-climbing ability and flat ground top speed.
-Our climbing tests are conducted on two hills; one 3.5% and the other 10.5% grade.
-The XPRIT 6.5" did not fare well in this test as it barely crawled its way to the top of the first hill.
+This bimodal metric is a reckoning of flat ground top speed and the ability to maintain speed up hills.
+Our climbing tests are conducted on grades of 10.5% and 3.5%.
+The XPRIT 6.5" did not fare well in this test as it barely crawled its way to the top of the less steep hill.
 As such, the second test was deemed a failure.

 The speed trials are a full-tilt run on flat ground with a topped-off battery.
 This trial is run three times in a row, and the average is converted to miles per hour.
 In this case, the average max was 12.5 mph; about a mile and a half below the review average.